 With the December 2008 releases, the NAI confirmed their commitment to completing the project in 2009.
-Researchers were advised that the 1911 records were to be placed online in three tranches before the end of summer while the returns for 1901 census were expected to be placed online in one fell swoop at the end of 2009.
-As with the Dublin, Antriim, Down and Kerry 1911 releases, contextual material were to accompany the releases of some of the major urban population bases such as Cork.
+Researchers were advised that the 1911 census records were to be placed online in three tranches before the end of summer while the returns for 1901 census were expected to be placed online in one fell swoop at the end of 2009.
+As with the Dublin, Antriim, Down and Kerry 1911 releases, contextual materials would to accompany the releases of some of the major urban population bases such as Cork.

 On 29 July 2009 the National Archives of Ireland announced that the second of this year's tranches of releases (due 'mid-July') was delayed for over one month in order to achieve the required level of accuracy.
 The revised date of release was 'late August'.
 The date for the third tranche of releases was also knocked on by one month to 'late September'.

 On 28 August 2009 family historians all over the world were taken by surprise when the National Archives of Ireland released 1911 census records for all the remaining counties.

 On 17 May 2010 a date was announced for the online release of the I901 returns: Thursday 3 June.
 On 2 June 2010, one day earlier than advertised, the 1901 census of Ireland was released online and Irish family historians never looked back.

 In September 2017 genealogist John Grenham MAGI announced that he was starting a long overdue project to correct mis-transcriptions in the online census database.
 It was to take him more than a year to wade through a huge backlog of researcher-submitted corrections and, if verified, amend the indexes.